RareSkills/blog/cusdc-v3-compound/cusdc-v3-compound.md

 Note that there is no mechanism for borrowers to transfer collateral to other addresses, as `transferCollateral` is only internal.
 This function is used for liquidations.

-## The remainder of the ERC 20 functions are in CometExt.sol
+## The remainder of the ERC-20 functions are in CometExt.sol

-Because of the 24 kb deployment limit, Comet splits off some of its functionality to CometExt.sol using the [fallback extension pattern](https://www.rareskills.io/post/fallback-extension-pattern).
-The majority of the functions in CometExt are related to the ERC 20 functionality.
+Because of the 24 KB deployment limit, Comet splits off some of its functionality to CometExt.sol using the [fallback extension pattern](https://www.rareskills.io/post/fallback-extension-pattern).
+The majority of the functions in CometExt are related to the ERC-20 functionality.

 ## approve (CometExt.sol)

-The approve() functionality for cUSDCv3 is nonstandard in that it only accepts [type(uint256).max](https://www.rareskills.io/post/uint-max-value-solidity) or zero.
+The approve() functionality for cUSDCv3 is non-standard in that it only accepts [type(uint256).max](https://www.rareskills.io/post/uint-max-value-solidity) or zero.
 Since the balance of an account is constantly changing due to the rebasing, it isn’t possible to give someone an allowance for exactly the entire balance, since the balance keeps increasing as interest accumulates.

 ![approve()](https://static.wixstatic.com/media/935a00_b5a2f63e5d84476eb21b2c428bebbff6~mv2.png/v1/fill/w_666,h_356,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b5a2f63e5d84476eb21b2c428bebbff6~mv2.png)